Force over Distance: The Prepared Mind

 Yaaay.

-The first thing he’s going to ask Lisa to print if they ever get that 3D printer working is a blanket.
+The first thing he’s gonna ask Lisa to print if they ever get that 3D printer working is a blanket.
 A nice one.
 Huge.
 Fluffy.
 Really really warm.

-He sighs, does about four jumping jacks, then starts simulating flight paths and startup sequences for their doomed, we-hardly-knew-ye shuttle, putting together a tentative list of strippable parts for Brody and then Rush to look over.
+He sighs, does a few jumping jacks, then starts simulating flight paths and startup sequences for their doomed, we-hardly-knew-ye shuttle, putting together a tentative list of strippable parts for Brody and Rush to look over.

 They don’t cuddle for warmth.